Skip to Content

 Ek Balam was surrounded by two exterior defense walls, and there were smaller walls throughout the city for protection.

-➤ To visit the site you can join this Mayan ruins tour from Cancun, a full-day trip to Ek Balam and Cenote Maya.
-You’ll get to explore the ruins with a knowledgeable guide, and after your visit you’ll be taken to the majestic Cenote Maya, where you can swim and engage in some adventure activities.
+➤ To visit the site you can join this Mayan ruins tour from Cancun, a Full-Day trip to Ek Balam and Cenote Maya.
+You’ll get to explore the ruins with a knowledgeable guide.

-You’ll also get to participate in a blessing ceremony and enjoy a traditional buffet lunch before heading back. ➥ BOOK IT HERE
+Then, visit the majestic Cenote Maya, where you can swim and engage in some adventure activities.
+You’ll also participate in a blessing ceremony and enjoy a traditional buffet lunch before heading back. ➥ BOOK IT HERE

 Distance from Cancun: 106 miles (172 kilometers)